 - Brainstorm the ideas on your own.
 Perhaps, you already have some ideas that can be potentially profitable on Amazon.

 - Browse Amazon categories.
 Pay attention to Amazon products that are sold best within the category and also read users’ reviews.
 Perhaps, there are some gaps in a product’s quality or features.
-And you would be able to fill them by offering a better option for the same or almost the same price.
+And you could fill them by offering a better option for the same or almost the same price.

 - Research eCommerce trends.
 Find out what products are now hot and trendy to validate your ideas or grab new insights.

 Validate its quality